pbennettibm/SPI-Dev-Prod/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Node Version

+This was tested on Node v14.17.0.
+Other versions may work as well, but were not tested.

+## Refer to the `.env-example` file in the root of this repository for the correct environment variables needed to run this app

 ## Available Scripts

-In the project directory, you can run:
+In the project root, you can run:

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000/protected](http://localhost:3000/protected) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`